INSIGHTS IN ACTION

 How can the current value of a company be determined by its future performance?
 The answer to this question: Valuation multiples.

 The value of a SaaS business is commonly calculated by selecting a valuation metric, such as ARR or EBITDA, and multiplying it by a seemingly mysterious number, called a “multiple.”
-The size of the multiple will be influenced by any number of factors, from key SaaS metrics such as ARR, its growth rate and gross margins, to the age of the business, to market conditions.
+The size of the multiple will be influenced by any number of factors, from key SaaS metrics such as ARR, its revenue growth rate and gross margins, to the age of the business, to market conditions.

 While the multiple is the wild card in the valuation process, it’s important to understand which valuation method is most appropriate for your business in order to aim for the highest multiple.
 In other words, asking yourself: “Should we use an EBITDA or ARR multiple?”